genjurosama/Todos-react-redux-app/README.md

-First make sure to run npm or yarn install .
+First make sure to run npm or yarn install .</br>
-To run Tests : npm test
+To run Tests : npm test</br>
-To run the server : npm dev:start
+To run the server : npm dev:start</br>
-To run the front end server : npm start
+To run the front end server : npm start</br>